mattsalt/national-rail-darwin/README.md

 Version 1.0.0 will be released when all 11 functions are implemented.

-Your api token can either be provided when the client is created or picked up from the environment variable `DARWIN_TOKEN`
+Your api token can either be provided when the client is created or picked up from the environment variable `DARWIN_TOKEN`.

 ### Options